MicrosoftDocs/memdocs/sccm/core/servers/manage/list-of-reports.md

 ## Driver Management
-The following thirteen reports are listed under the **Driver Management** category.
+The following 13 reports are listed under the **Driver Management** category.

 |Report name|Description|
 |-----------------|-----------------|